 It is used to enumerate files present in the specified folder.
 SSIS ForEach Loop File Enumerator will also traverse the subfolder present in the specified folder.
-For example, if you want to move multiple files from one folder to another or upload multiple to the FTP server using the FTP task, etc. Before we step into package creation, let us see the source data.
+For example, if you want to move multiple files from one folder to another or upload multiple files to the FTP server using the FTP task, etc. Before we step into package creation, let us see the source data.

 We have a Folder inside the Documents drive, and Our task is to load data from text files to the SQL Server table.
 The below screenshot shows you the files inside that folder.